• Dental implants have a high success rate and can be used to restore one or more missing teeth or even an entire arch.

 Natural appearance

-A dental implant can look identically to a natural tooth.
+A dental implant can look identical to a natural tooth.
 You can match the size, shape, and color of the other teeth, making the implant crown blend in.
 Since the implant crown is connected to the implant below the gumline, it will also appear to sit on the gum tissue, just like the other teeth.

 Restore chewing function